 When complications arise between a landowner and the easement holder, you should seek legal advice before confronting the other party.
 Remember that, oftentimes, the person on the other side of the dispute is an adjoining landowner and neighbor who will continue to own the property long after the dispute has been resolved.
 Therefore, you want to hire an attorney that has the ability to resolve the problems without destroying the neighborly relationship, if that is possible.

-The Law Offices of Carolyn C. Phillips has worked with many landowners to resolve their property line disputes whether it be simply to communicate with the neighbor and draft an agreed to easement for recording to protecting your property in court because the other party believes they have a right to either own, possess, or use the property you own as they wish.
+The Law Office of Carolyn C. Phillips, APC. has worked with many landowners to resolve their property line disputes whether it be simply to communicate with the neighbor and draft an agreed to easement for recording to protecting your property in court because the other party believes they have a right to either own, possess, or use the property you own as they wish.

 An easement does not mean the owner of the easement owns your property, but that the other party has, somehow, acquired a right to cross over the land, or use it for a specific purpose.
 Easements can be for utility lines, ingress and egress, roadways, landscaping, the taking of lumber, or even an ocean view.